Temechon/magitech/roadmap.md

  * ~~Create a gold account~~
  * Create a life point amounts
    * If an enemy cross the finish line, it's over
+   * Deactivate all lines where the enemy crossed the finish line